cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ### Hardware

-We'll be performing [inference](https://www.intel.com/content/www/us/en/artificial-intelligence/posts/deep-learning-training-and-inference.html) with the PoseNet model on the GPU.
-The PoseNet model we'll be using can be quite demanding when using larger input resolutions.
+We'll be performing [inference](https://www.intel.com/content/www/us/en/artificial-intelligence/posts/deep-learning-training-and-inference.html) on the GPU for this series.
+If possible, use a graphics card from a recent generation.

 ## Create a New Project